LiKTOi1029/Coding-Challenges-Folder/2024/December 31/README.md

 Output: How are you doing today?\
 \
 MESSAGE FROM THE DEV AT THE TIME:\
-Please input GO and input Morse code into the `input.txt` file terminal translator doesn't work just the file one
+Please input GO and input Morse code into the `input.txt` file terminal translator doesn't work for Morse to English translations.